-- The average child growing up in a middle class family has been exposed to 1,000 to 1,700 hours of one-on-one picture book reading.
-The average child growing up in a low-income family, has only been exposed to 25 hours of one-on-one reading.
+- The average child growing up in a middle-class family has been exposed to 1,000 to 1,700 hours of one-on-one picture book reading.
 (McQuillan, J., 1998.
 The Literacy Crisis: False Claims, Real Solutions.
-Heinemann.)
+Heinemann)

 Books for Me provides “forever books” to Austin area children.

-- Children have the opportunity to choose and keep three books per year at no cost to them or their family.
+- Children have the opportunity to choose and keep books at no cost to themselves or their families.

-- Dozens of books are displayed, allowing children to explore their interests and make their own choices
+- Choice in books is everything when it comes to building the motivation to read in students!
+Dozens of books are displayed, allowing children to explore their interests and make their own choices.